Chin theater: 2021

 On 26 April 2021, the Battle of Mindat became the first large-scale conflict arising from the 2021 coup.
 As a response, the junta cut off food and water supplies and declared martial law.
 More than 10,000 people have left Mindat in southern Chin State as the Myanmar military started an all-out operation to quell an armed revolt headed by local citizens.
 Landmine and Cluster Munition Monitor reported that the Myanmar military used cluster munitions bombs in Mindat.

 In late May 2021, the Chin-State based Chin National Front became the first ethnic armed organization to formally ally with the National Unity Government of Myanmar in the fight against the junta.

-On 19 September 2021, clashes broke out in Thantlang when Chin National Army (CNA) and CDF-Thantlang launched an attack on a junta base reportedly killing around 30 soldiers.
-In response, junta forces killed a Christian leader who tried to put off a fire.
-A month later they returned and burned down two churches and at least 164 homes.
+On 19 September 2021, clashes broke out in Thantlang when Chin National Army (CNA) and CDF-Thantlang launched an attack on a junta base, reportedly killing around 30 soldiers.
+In response, junta forces killed a Christian leader who tried to put out a fire.
+A month later, they returned and burned down two churches and at least 164 homes.
 The battle also leads to the exodus of thousands of residents as early as September 2021.
 Over 10,000 Thantlang residents fled the town, seeking refuge in the countryside and the neighboring Indian state of Mizoram.

 CDF Paletwa carried out its first attack against junta soldiers in November 2021.